-Step C: Edit the file shadow.
+Step C: Edit the file /etc/shadow.

 For each user in passwd file, create a copy of the line that begins with "boo:" in the shadow file, then replace "boo" with the user name.
 The line beginning with "root" must be the first line in the file /etc/shadow.
+The following lines show how the /etc/shadow file should be.